Board of Governance

 - account to Members for the performance of the Trust

-- hold LGBs to account for the performance of schools in each InMAT cluster
+- hold Local Academy Committees to account for the performance of schools in each InMAT cluster

-- hold the Director of Business and Finance to account for the financial performance of the Trust and the effective use of resources
+- hold the Financial Controller to account for the financial performance of the Trust and the effective use of resources

-- hold the Development Lead for Inspire to account for the effectiveness of school improvement strategies, the overall performance of schools, and the attainment and progress of children across the Trust
+- hold the CEO and Directors for School Improvement to account for the effectiveness of school improvement strategies, the overall performance of schools, and the attainment and progress of children across the Trust

 - be responsible for the ‘operation’ of the Trust and its strategic development

 - oversee the Trust’s strategic risk register and ensure that key risks are addressed or mitigated